swapnilogale/rounded/invoices/how-do-i-customise-my-invoices.md

 Use the **Customise** button on the draft invoice page to customise the colours and hide/show relevant fields on the invoice.

 ![](/assets/custo.png)

+You can:
+* **Change the Stripe colour** - the colour as a left border on your invoice.
+* **Change the Heading colour** - the colour for all your headings, example From, To, General Description etc.
+**Note**: You can also personalise the invoice using the hex colour that matches your brand.
+* **Display client address**: By default, the invoice does not contain the client's mailing address.
+If you tick this option, the client address is displayed.
+* **Display quantity column**: Tick this option if you want to display the rate and quantity columns on your invoice.
+**Tip:** There may be instances where you want to charge a flat fee or a separate fee for individual work done on the project, so you may not want to display the rate and quantity columns.
+* **Display purchase order number**: Tick this option if you want to display the purchase order number on the invoice.
+**Tip:** If this is a one off project for the client, you may want to not have a purchase order number.
+For ongoing work or projects, it is recommended you track your work using unique purchase order numbers.